All posts

 Creating a new _app.js custom app file and importing tailwind

-If you aren't adding custom CSS classes, then import the tailwind package like this in app.js
+If you don't need your own CSS classes, then simply import the tailwind package like this:

 import 'tailwindcss/tailwind.css'